-Costco (known as Kirkland brand) is a great place to shop for a family who eats healthy; check out my healthy Costco shopping list.
+Costco (known as Kirkland brand) is a great place to shop for a family who eats healthy.
 If you spend more than $5,500 a year there, it makes financial sense to pay $120 for executive membership and earn 2% cash back.
 So far, not only we have saved money on groceries, but cashback covers our membership and even makes us extra money.
 Win-win, if you ask me.

 Here is my philosophy when it comes to snacks and how I choose Costco healthy snacks: